 Advanced Logic Class

-The advanced logic class is usually held on Thursdays at 11am in C5.
+The advanced logic class is usually held on Thursdays at 10am in C4.
 It typically provides a forum for current PhD students and postdocs to present work in progress, or to work through important papers and digest recent advances in the subject.
-Prof Boris Zilber is in charge of these classes.
+Ehud Hrushovski is in charge of these classes.

 Junior Logic Seminar

 These seminars are highly informal and are given by graduate students in the logic group to each other (though all are welcome).
-The current organiser is Alfons Ruiz Guido.
-The seminars this term are at 5pm on Mondays in L3.
+The current organiser is John Armitage.
+The seminars this term are at 4pm on Tuesdays in C1.